Zirmith/Luminous-Api/README.md

 ## Frequently Asked Questions (FAQ)

+**Q: How long does the whitelist process take?**

+A: The whitelist process typically takes around 5 minutes to complete.
+During this time, your hardware identification (HWID) is being checked and validated to ensure it meets the necessary criteria for accessing Luminous VR features.
+The duration may vary slightly depending on server load and network conditions.
+Please be patient and allow the process to complete.
+If the whitelist process takes longer than expected or if you encounter any issues, please contact the Luminous VR support team for further assistance.

+Feel free to customize the answer further based on any additional details or specifications related to the whitelist process in Luminous VR.

 **Q: What should I do if I encounter "HWID state: not_found" error?**
 A: If you encounter the "HWID state: not_found" error, you can follow these steps to resolve it: